 For the most current school information parents should go the St. Joseph's ParentsWeb site to receive school news, calendars, hot lunch information, and classroom information.
-Office staff and teachers regularly send communications via email and class apps.
-Please check those and reply when needed.

 Confidential Information

 Teachers will keep information entrusted to them by the students confidential, so long as no one's life, health, or safety is at stake.
 If the teacher deems that a person's life, health, or safety is at stake the teacher is mandated to report it to the principal.
 The principal will contact the parents and the appropriate authorities.